surpanch111/AI-Code-Review-Platform/README.md

 2. Create a new branch
 3. Submit a Pull Request
 ## Deployment
-I deployed the project after so to get results
+And Finally, deployed the project.